 A balloon catheter, such as a Foley catheter, is a narrow tube with a small balloon on the end.
 The doctor inserts it into the cervix and inflates the balloon.
 This helps the cervix open (dilate).
 The catheter is left in place until the cervix has opened enough for the balloon to fall out (about 3 cm).

 Sweeping of the membranes to help induce labour

-Sweeping, or stripping, of the amniotic membranes is a simple first step used to try to start labour.
-Sweeping of the membranes separates the amniotic membrane from the uterus enough so that the uterus starts making prostaglandins.
+Sweeping of the membranes separates the amniotic membrane from the uterus enough so that the uterus starts to make prostaglandins.
 This type of chemical helps trigger contractions and labour.
-After the cervix is open a little, this step can easily be done in your doctor's or midwife's office.
+After the cervix is open a little, this step can easily be done in your doctor's or nurse-midwife's office.

 Artificial rupture of the membranes to induce labour

-To help start or speed up labour, your doctor may rupture your amniotic sac (rupture of the membranes).
-This should only be done after your cervix has started to open (dilate) and the baby's head is firmly descended (engaged) in your pelvis.
-If the membranes are ruptured too early, there is a risk of the umbilical cord slipping down around or below the baby's head (cord prolapse).
-If the cord gets squeezed between the baby's head and the pelvic bones, the blood supply to the baby may be reduced or stopped.
+To help start or speed up labour, your doctor may rupture your amniotic sac.
+(This is called rupture of the membranes.)
+It should only be done after your cervix has started to open (dilate) and the baby's head is firmly descended (engaged) in your pelvis.

-If active labour has started on its own but contractions have slowed down or completely stopped, steps need to be taken to help labour progress (augmentation).
-Augmentation will be done when:
+If active labour has started on its own but contractions have slowed down or completely stopped, steps may need to be taken to help labour progress.
+This is called augmentation.
+It may be done when: